UNIVERSE-DAO/UNIVERSE/docs/PHILOSOPHY.md

 ---

-### 💬 The Meme Mechanism: VERSE → UNI

-**Unite the minds, with brilliance alight,
-Saving humanity with all our might.
-Reverse-engineer society’s traverse,
-Guiding the way through the MetaVERSE.**

----

-### 🌿 Consensus is Society’s Greatest Asset
+## 🌿 Consensus is Society’s Greatest Asset

 > "Together, there is no desert we can’t make bloom."